Transfer news: Newcastle see path cleared for €60m Joelinton as Leipzig admit they can't compete | Goal.com

 Newcastle see path cleared for €60m Joelinton as Leipzig admit they can't compete

-Ralf Rangnick concedes RB Leipzig would not be able to match Newcastle United's reported €60 million (£52m/$86m) bid for Joelinton, although he doubts the Magpies would make such a move.
+Ralf Rangnick concedes RB Leipzig would not be able to match Newcastle United's reported €60 million (£52m/$68m) bid for Joelinton, although he doubts the Magpies would make such a move.

 Both Leipzig and Newcastle are said to hold an interest in Hoffenheim's Brazilian striker, with reports in Germany suggesting the Premier League club are close to a record-breaking deal.